learn-co-curriculum/dsc-hypothesis-testing-intro-v2-1/README.md

 ### Type 1 and Type 2 Errors

 From there, you'll learn about **type 1 (false positive)** and **type 2 (false negative) errors** and the inherent tradeoff between them.

+### Jackknife, Bootstrap, and Permutation Tests

+We'll look at techniques for taking repeated subsamples from a sample using bootstrapping, jackknife and permutation tests to better estimate the precision of your sample statistics or validate models by using random subsets.

 ## Summary